php-fig/fig-standards/proposed/http-client/http-client.md

 sending PSR-7-compatible HTTP Request messages and returning a PSR-7-compatible HTTP Response message to a Caller.
 * **Caller** - A Caller is any code that makes use of a Client.

-## Specification
+## Client

+A Client is an object implementing `ClientInterface`.

-### Client
+A Client MAY:

+* Elect to send an altered HTTP request from the one it was provided.
+For example, it could compress an outgoing message body.
+* Elect to alter a received HTTP response before returning it to the caller.
+For example, it could decompress an incoming message body.

-An HTTP client has the responsibility to send a PSR-7 request and return a PSR-7 response.
-Under the hood, the HTTP client MAY modify the request received from the user and/or the response received from the server.
-In this case, the request and the response MUST be consistent between the body and headers.
-For example, a server may return a gzip-encoded body and the client may decide to decode the body.
-If the client decodes the body, the client MUST also remove the `Content-Encoding` header and adjust the `Content-Length` header.
+If a Client chooses to alter either the HTTP request or HTTP response, it MUST ensure that the response remains internally consistent.
+For example, if a Client chooses to decompress the message body then it MUST also remove the `Content-Encoding` header and adjust the `Content-Length` header.

 ### Exceptions